np25071984/price-aggregator/README.md

 3. ML model
 Teach ML model in order to understand all those titles and be able to distince all required properties from it with high enough precision.

+In a number of reasons we decided to kick off with solution No 1 (dictionaries).
+At least for POC.

+## Milestones

+1. Upload a desired number of price-lists, simply combine all their data into a _output document_ and let customers to download it.
+2. Enrich the _output  document_ with metadata
+    2.1 brand
+    2.1 product type (perfume, soup, candle, etc)
+    2.3 TBD
+3. Group the products by _brand_ and leave the best price analogue only

 ## TODO

 * UploadFilesRequest validator give more miningful errors description